5 Ways to Improve Quality of Care at Your Facility

 3. Engage Patients and Families

-Throughout their healthcare experience, patients and their families should be encouraged to ask questions, express concerns, and be included in the decision-making process.
-This focus on shared decision-making is an important part of patient-centered care and can lead to improved patient satisfaction and health outcomes, lowered costs, and special recognitions and designations awarded by outside agencies.
+Throughout their healthcare experience, patients and their families should be encouraged to ask questions, express concerns, and be included in the care process.
+Accounting for patient perspectives is integral to shared decision-making.
+This is an important part of patient-centered care that can lead to improved patient satisfaction and health outcomes, lowered costs, and special recognitions and designations awarded by outside agencies.

 4. Improve Communication

-Communication is key to improving quality of care.
+Communication is key to improving quality.
 Focus on improving communication between staff and patients or families, ensuring that explanations of diagnoses, treatments, and medications are clear and understandable.

 It’s also important to facilitate communication among your staff.
 Nursing professionals often have innovative solutions to problems, so it’s important that your nurse administrators are open to feedback and encourage innovation.
 Quality of care will benefit when all members of the healthcare team work together, collaborating and contributing to continuous improvement.